AndrewRadev/id3-json/README.md

 ## Music used for testing:

-Elevator Music Attempt 1 by Christian Bakker: <https://www.jamendo.com/en/list/a98147/echoes-from-the-past>
+- Elevator Music Attempt 1 by Christian Bakker: <https://www.jamendo.com/en/list/a98147/echoes-from-the-past>
+- The Masochism Tango by Tom Lehrer: <https://tomlehrersongs.com/the-masochism-tango/>